simoun-asmar/simoun-asmar/README.md

 - **BigQuery + Fivetran** – End-to-end data integration workflows
 - **Databricks** – Analyzing and visualizing data in the cloud
 - **dbt** – Transforming and testing data at scale
+- **AWS** – Launching EC2 instances, configuring security groups and VPCs, hosting static websites on S3, managing RDS databases
+- **Terraform** – Writing Infrastructure as Code to automate AWS deployments
+---

+## 🔧 Also diving into Cloud Engineering
+Alongside my data work, I’m building practical experience in **Cloud Engineering**, focusing on deploying real infrastructure with AWS.
+So far, I’ve:
+- Deployed EC2 instances and hosted full websites on them
+- Used the AWS CLI to manage services directly
+- Configured S3 buckets to host static websites
+- Set up RDS instances for PostgreSQL
+- Created infrastructure setups with **Terraform**
+- Managed access and permissions using **IAM**

+I’m expanding into this space to bridge analytics with scalable, production-ready infrastructure.

 ---
 ## 👀 A little about me
 When I’m not analyzing data, I’m either improving a dashboard, testing a new SQL trick, or helping others understand how to turn numbers into decisions.